wp-plugins/sitewit-engagement-analytics/readme.txt

 1. Go to the plugins section of your WordPress Admin Console, and click on 'add new'.
 2. Search for "SiteWit" and click then 'install' to install the plugin.
-3. Look for SiteWit in the Plugins section of your WordPress admin.
-Click on SiteWit to integrate with your SiteWit account.
-4. When you see the sign-up page, click 'existing account' link and log in.
-Finally, click Link my SiteWit Account and you're all set.
+3. Activate the plugin and navigate to Settings > Sitewit sub-menu.
+4. If you don't have an account with SiteWit, you can create one easily and your WordPress site will be linked automatically to the account.
+5. If you already have an account with SiteWit, you can login and link you account to the WordPress site.

 Option 2 - Manually through FTP

 1. Download the Plugin From This Page
 2. Delete any existing SiteWit folders from the '/wp-content/plugins/' directory
 3. Upload the SiteWit folder to the '/wp-content/plugins/' directory
-4. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin and navigate to Settings > Sitewit sub-menu.
-5. Look for SiteWit in the Plugins section of your WordPress admin.
-Click on SiteWit to integrate with your SiteWit account.
-6. When you see the sign-up page, click 'existing account' link and log in.
-Finally, click Link my SiteWit Account and you're all set.
+5. If you don't have an account with SiteWit, you can create one easily and your WordPress site will be linked automatically to the account.
+6. If you already have an account with SiteWit, you can login and link you account to the WordPress site.

 == Frequently Asked Questions ==